 If you do need a visa, it is hugely important that you establish which type you require.
 The UK offers a range of different visas that pertain to different needs and circumstances, from Family Visas to Student Visas.

-The following types of visas are offered by the UK:
+The following types of UK visas are offered by the UK: